JohnFranchak/et_accuracy/README.md

 2. Go to the setup tab and enter the horizontal and vertical field of view in degrees
 3. Use the file browser to upload a set of validation images (no more than 25 at a time recommended because of UI limits
 4. Use the mouse to drag between the actual point of gaze (where the eye tracker estimates that the participant is looking) and the validation target (where they are supposed to be looking).
-  a.
-A rectangular box will stay on the image (the diagonal of the box is the calibration error).
+  * A rectangular box will stay on the image (the diagonal of the box is the calibration error).
-  b.
-The error of the point will show in the "current validation point" box
+  * The error of the point will show in the "current validation point" box
-  c.
-Adjust it or redraw it to be located correctly
+  * Adjust it or redraw it to be located correctly
 5. Click the "save validation point to table" button to accept the point
 6. Repeat steps 3-5 with additional images to populate the table.
 As a rule of thumb, we assess the validity for a participant based on 5 successive video frames per validation target, using 5 validation targets in different locations across the field of view.
-  a.
-You can click on any row to pull up an image and record a measurement for that image
+  * You can click on any row to pull up an image and record a measurement for that image
-  b.
-If you want to overwrite an image, just re-record the measurement.
+  * If you want to overwrite an image, just re-record the measurement.
 If there's no box drawn on the image, saving the point it will clear the measurement for that image.
-  c.
-You can use the previous/next images to move more quickly between images.
+  * You can use the previous/next images to move more quickly between images.
-  d.
-You can use the "Save Validation and Advance" button to record a measurement and then immediately move to the next frame.
+  * You can use the "Save Validation and Advance" button to record a measurement and then immediately move to the next frame.
 7. Click download to export the degrees of accuracy to your local computer.
 Nothing will be retained/saved if you close and reopen the app (or leave the app idle for a while), so be sure to download the result of your work.
-  a.
-The exported file will also include the image resolution (automatically detected in pixels) and the user-input field of view (in degrees) used to make the calculation.
+  * The exported file will also include the image resolution (automatically detected in pixels) and the user-input field of view (in degrees) used to make the calculation.